hwayne/learntla/content/tla/functions.md

 ## Using Functions

 In most cases where programmers think of using "functions", operators are actually more applicable.
-Operators are generally more powerful than functions.
-For example, you can define an operator over all subsets of the integers, but you can't do the same for functions.
-Additionally, you cannot use functions as invariants.
+Since you don't need to provide the domain of the operator, it's often easier to write than a function would be.
 In general, if you want something to take arbitrary inputs, use an operator.

-What makes functions useful is that you can define them over a finite domain and a finite range.
-In such a case it's assignable like any other variable.
+What makes functions useful is that the value of a variable can be a function.
 This, combined with set operators on the sets of functions, vastly increases the power of your specifications.

 As one example, recall the code we write to simulate the three flags: